cenkbilgen/translate_strings/README.md

 ---

 # translate
 The package includes a second executable target, named **translate**.
 This just lets you perform one-off translations on the command line that output to STDOUT.
 Can be used for scripts or Fastlane.
-Shares they same keychain storage for API keys.
+Shares the same keychain storage for API keys.

 ```
 USAGE: translate --key <key> [--source <source>] --target <target> <input>